nuxt/content/docs/content/en/fetching.md

 Get prev and next results around a specific slug or path.

-You will always obtain an array of fixed length filled with the maching document or `null`.
+You will always obtain an array of fixed length filled with the matching document or `null`.

 ```js
 const [prev, next] = await this.$content('articles')